-The Cap-Oeste Project is the Company’s flagship project and is located within a structural corridor extending six kilometres from the La Pampa prospect in the northwest to the Tango prospect in the southeast.
+The Cap-Oeste Project is located within a structural corridor extending six kilometres from the La Pampa prospect in the northwest to the Tango prospect in the southeast.
 To date, the Cap-Oeste deposit has an identified and delineated strike extent of 1.2 kilometres.

-Development of the Cap-Oeste asset is now under way and construction of a hybrid low cost version of the heap leach facility design produced for the PFS has been completed on time and within budget.
-Stacking and crushing stages have been removed along with the Merrill Crowe circuit and a standard carbon in column plant constructed.
-With mining having ceased at Lomada, the fleet has been transferred and is now on site at Cap-Oeste, along with the addition of four new CAT mining units which have more than doubled the fleet capacity and are now fully commissioned and operational.
-Scheduled monthly earth movement targets have been met since start-up and the first parcel of ore was recently loaded to the completed pad and is now under irrigation.
-First gold shipments from Cap-Oeste are scheduled to commence in October.
+Development of the Cap-Oeste asset was completed in July 2017 with the construction of a hybrid low cost version of the heap leach facility design produced for the PFS and was completed on time and within budget.
+Stacking and crushing stages were removed along with the Merrill Crowe circuit and a standard carbon in column plant constructed.
+With mining having ceased at Lomada, the fleet was transferred and is now on site at Cap-Oeste, along with the addition of four new CAT mining units which have more than doubled the fleet capacity and are now fully commissioned and operational.